Cynthia Stutzer Palliative Care Memorial Scholarship

 Cindy Stutzer, MS RN passed away in May 2018 after a long and committed career in pediatric hematology, oncology and stem cell transplant nursing where she took exceptional care for both the patient and their families.
 She was also known for her commitment to educating and caring for nurses.
 She was a pioneer in integrating palliative care into pediatric hematology, oncology and stem cell nursing.
 Cindy quietly and persistently said the words, walked the talk and prepared the next generation of nurses to raise the palliative care banner and move it forward.

-This scholarship will be awarded annually to an APHON member that provides direct patient care at the bedside or in a clinic setting and is interested in furthering their education in palliative care nursing.
+This scholarship is co-sponsored with the Hospice and Palliative Nurse Foundation (HPNF) is awarded annually to an APHON member that provides direct patient care at the bedside or in a clinic setting and is interested in furthering their education in palliative care nursing.

 Candidates for this scholarship must meet the following criteria: